joncol/jcon-cpp/README.md

 ## JCON-CPP

+JCON-CPP is a portable C++ JSON RPC 2.0 library that depends on Qt.

+## Introduction

 If you're using **C++ 11** and **Qt**, and want to create a **JSON RPC 2.0** client or server, using either **TCP** or **WebSockets** as underlying transport layer, then **JCON-CPP** might prove useful.

 In all of the following, replace "Tcp" with "WebSocket" to change the transport method.

+Platforms supported are: Linux, Windows, Mac OS, Android.

 ## Building the Library